 *SP231f/s Advanced Spanish An in-depth analysis of Spanish grammar, focusing on the more complex and subtle linguistic and cultural dimensions of a variety of syntactical and lexical concepts.
 Students will achieve an advanced mastery of Spanish grammar and vocabulary.
 Prerequisite: Spanish 131.
 Four credit hours.
 Olivares

 SP276s U.S. Latina/Chicana Women Writers An examination of a selection of novels, short stories, poetry, theater, and non-fiction by United States Latina and Chicana women writers.
 Interdisciplinary in approach, the course will focus on the relationship beween the texts read and several important issues.
 Topics include feminism, the social and cultural construction of race and ethnicity, immigration, cultural nationalism, and identity formation.
 Readings are in English.
 Four credit hours.
-Garcia
+L, U. Sasaki

 SP354f Detectives and Spies: Popular Culture in Spanish-American Fiction A consideration of how the classic detective story has permeated the realm of high or respectable art, and, in particular, how writers such as Bioy Casares, Borges, García Márquez, Leñero, Padura Fuentes, Puig, Sábato, Valenzuela, and Vargas Llosa have simultaneously appropriated and subverted the genre.
 While focused on the function of parody and intertextual relations, and on the distinction between the mimetic and the reflexive modes, the course will provide a framework to address questions of ideology, community, gender, sex, and sexuality.
 Previously offered as Spanish 398.
 Prerequisite: A 200-level literature course in Spanish.
 Four credit hours.
 Olivares